Rinstrument/instrument/README.md

 ## Documentation & Source

- - The `inirt` R package source code can be found at [github.com/inirt/theta2](https://github.com/inirt/theta2)
+ - The `theta2` R package source code can be found at [github.com/inirt/theta2](https://github.com/inirt/theta2)

  - Full documentation and tutorials can be found at [inirt.github.io/doc/](https://inirt.github.io/doc/)